 Beyond his plays, William Shakespeare was also a prolific poet, known for his sonnets and narrative poems like Venus and Adonis and The Rape of Lucrece.
 His mastery of language and poetic form continues to inspire writers and readers alike.

 Despite his immense success, Shakespeare remained connected to his roots in Stratford-upon-Avon.
 He invested in property and retired there in his later years, where he passed away on April 23, 1616, at the age of 52.
-Below, our book review writing service will dive into his most famous plays, giving you key details about each one.
+Below, our book review writing service will dive into his most famous plays and poems, giving you key details about each one.

 Lost in Shakespeare's Words?